Morideaux/task-board/README.md

 ### Credits

+This project features starter code as part of an ASU/EDX developer bootcamp.

 This was done as a solo project by me, Meish Hamilton.
 I used the following tutorials for additional support.

 tutorials go here